canxchen/sum19practice/medianTwoSortedArrays/explanation.md

 ## Steps to Solution:

-Using intuition from Quick Insights™ #2, realize that you can construct the first chunk of the combined array made of both arrays (which i am now calling the monster array bc i dont wanna type that everytime) by taking some combination of elements from each array. if the list is even, the median would be the largest value of the element one position past the middle. the question is how much you do take from each?? and how do you decide that all within the O(log(m + n)) constraint??
+Building off of Quick Insights™ #2, realize that you can actually construct the first chunk of the combined array made of both arrays (which i am now calling the Monster Array™ bc i dont wanna type that everytime) by taking some combination of elements from each array. (if the list is even, the median would be the largest value of the element one position past the middle.) you could take 0, 1, 2, or all elements from one list, and all, all - 1, all - 2, ...0, elements from the other. the question is how much you do take from each?? and how do you decide that all within the O(log(m + n)) constraint??

 ### Pinpointing What to Recurse On